porfiriopaiz/site/content/2017_03_26_upgrading-from-fedora-22-to-fedora-23.rst

     su -c 'dnf system-upgrade download --refresh --best --allowerasing --releasever=rawhide'

-Finally, once it downloads the packages, it is necessary to restart the system by executing the following command:
+Lastly, after the packages are successfully downloaded, it's imperative to restart the system by executing the following command:

 .. code-block:: console

     su -c 'dnf system-upgrade reboot'

-This will restart the system.
-Then the system should boot again using the same (newer) kernel, but this time it will start the upgrade process from Fedora 22 to Fedora 23.
+Executing this command initiates a system restart.
+Upon reboot, the system will utilize the same (newer) kernel, triggering the upgrade process from Fedora 22 to Fedora 23.